-The Agency notes that while Public Act 99-0906 encouraged the development of distributed solar PV, there were clear provisions in Illinois law to encourage the adoption of integrated storage technologies prior to the enactment of Public Act 102-0662 on September 15, 2021.
-Public Act 102-0662 includes several provisions encouraging the development of integrated energy storage in Illinois, including storage co-located at shuttered coal plant sites alongside new utility-scale solar projects, rebates for energy storage systems, and mandating a study of policies and programs that could support energy storage systems..
+The Agency notes that while Public Act 99-0906 encouragesencouraged the development of distributed solar PV, there are notwere clear provisions in Illinois law to encourage the adoption of integrated storage technologies.
+Proposed state legislation would encourage prior to the enactment of Public Act 102-0662 on September 15, 2021.
+Public Act 102-0662 includes several provisions encouraging the development of integrated energy storage in Illinois, including storage co-located at shuttered coal plant sites alongside new utility-scale solar projects, but no such proposals have yet been enacted as of the date of this draft Plan's publishing.
+The public have proposals have yet been enacted as of the date of this draft Plan's publishing.
 The Agency will continue to monitor the development of the energy storage market in the coming years.